turbot/flowpipe/README.md

 **Respond to events**.
 Run workflows manually or on a schedule.
 Trigger pipelines from webhooks or changes in data.

 **Code, not clicks**.
-Build and deploy DevOps workflows like infrastructure.
-Code in HCL and deploy from version control.
+Our pipelines are [code](https://flowpipe.io/docs): version-controlled, composable, shareable, easy to edit — designed for the way you work.

 ## Demo time!